CancerRxGene/gdsctools/doc/source/quickstart.rst

 All Drug All Features (ADAF)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here we compute the associations across all drugs and features.
-In essence, it
+Here we compute the associations across all drugs and all features.
-is the same analysis as the ODAF case but with more tests.
-In order to reduce
+In essence, it is the same analysis as the ODAF case but with more tests.
-the computational time, in the following example, we restrict the analysis to
+In order to reduce the computational time, in the following example,
-the breat tissue using :meth:`~gdsctools.anova.ANOVA.set_cancer_type` method.
+we restrict the analysis to the breat tissue
+using :meth:`~gdsctools.anova.ANOVA.set_cancer_type` method.
+This would
+therefore be a **cancer-specific analysis**.
+If all cell lines are kept, this is
+a :term:`PANCAN` analysis.

 .. plot::
     :include-source: